Severin-Nitsche/Reverie-Tea/README.md

 ## Module Dependency & Naming
 - The module containing functional interfaces shall be named _Function_
 - The module containing the generator of the functional interfaces shall be named _Function Generator_
-- The module containing algebraic data structures shall be named _Algebraic Data Structures_
+- The module containing algebraic data types shall be named _Algebraic Data Types_
 - The module containing the Fantasy Land implementation shall be named _Fantasy Land_
 - The module containing the Annotation Processor shall be named _Reverie Conceiver_
 - The module containing the Annotations (require, Required, StrictMode) used by the Annotaion Processor shall be named _Dreamer_